Patellofemoral pain syndrome (kneecap pain)

 Often the pain develops as an overuse injury seen in long-distance runners or cyclists, or it may be initiated by a twisting injury to the knee.

-In the longer term, stretching and strengthening exercises for the leg muscles are important for full recovery.
+- Stretching and strengthening exercises for the leg muscles are important for full recovery, in the longer term.

 Last Reviewed: 29 June 2013

 - 1. American Academy of Orthopaedic Surgeons (AAOS).
 Runner’s knee (patellofemoral pain). http://orthoinfo.aaos.org/topic.cfm?topic=a00382 (accessed Jul 2013).